-During 2008-09 the Jones family trust distributed \$1,000 to Anne-Marie.
-The 'family trust election' of the Jones family trust was in force at the time the distribution was made.
+During 2009-10 the Jones family trust distributed \$1,000 to Anne-Marie.
+The 'family trust election' of the Jones family trust was in force when the distribution was made.
 Because Anne-Marie is not a member of the family group of the Jones family trust, family trust distribution tax is payable on the \$1,000 distribution.
 This was paid in full by the trustee of the Jones family trust from other funds.